maldoinc/wireup/docs/pages/getting_started.md

 ### Use the container

-Now you can use the container you created and use it as a service locator or apply it as a decorator.
+Now you can use the container as a service locator or apply it as a decorator.

 ```python
 weather_service = container.get(WeatherService)